Eku127/DualMap/README.md

 3. TUM RGB-D Dataset
 4. Self-collected data using [Habitat Data Collector](https://github.com/Eku127/habitat-data-collector)

+For data collected from your own platform, you can organize it in a similar format to run the system.

-👉 Follow [Dataset Runner Guide](resources/doc/app_runner_dataset.md) to arrange datasets, run DualMap with these datasets and reproduce our offline mapping results in **Table II** in our paper.
+Follow the [Dataset Runner Guide](resources/doc/app_runner_dataset.md) to arrange datasets, run DualMap with these datasets and reproduce our offline mapping results in **Table II** in our paper.

 ### 🤖 Run with ROS